Publication date: 07/15/2025

 The Structural Equation Models report Model Specification outline appears.

-7. Select Grey’s Test through Mental Speed 2 in the To List, type Mental Speed in the box below the To List, and click the add latent variable to model Image shown here button.
+7. Select Grey’s Test through Mental Speed 2 in the To List, type Mental Speed in the box below the To List, and click the add latent variable Image shown here button.

-9. Select Verbalized Relations through Vocabulary Test in the To List, type Verbal Ability in the box below the To List, and click the add latent variable to model Image shown here button.
+9. Select Verbalized Relations through Vocabulary Test in the To List, type Verbal Ability in the box below the To List, and click the add latent variable Image shown here button.

 11. Click Run.

-The Structural Equation Models report that appears, includesing Summary of Fit and Parameter Estimates tables.
+The Structural Equation Models report that appears includes Summary of Fit and Parameter Estimates tables.
 The Summary of Fit table shows a good overall fit for the bi-factor model.
-The CFI value of 0.953 and RMSEA value of 0.062, both indicate that the model provides a reasonable approximation of the data.
-The negative BIC value suggests the model is highly parsimonious, which is a favorable indication.
+The CFI value of 0.953 and RMSEA value of 0.062 both indicate that the model provides a reasonable approximation of the data.

-The loadings represented in the Parameter Estimates report indicate that General Cognitive Ability (g-factor) significantly influences most of the observed variables across different cognitive domains.
-The Uunique factors (Spatial Ability, Mental Speed, Motor Speed, and Verbal Ability) also have significant influences on their respective indicators, though the strength of these relationships varies.
-However, the few non-significant loadings suggest that some indicators may not be well explained by the specific factor they are intended to measure.
+The unstandardized loadings shown in the Parameter Estimates report indicate that General Cognitive Ability significantly influences most of the observed variables across different cognitive domains.
+The specific factors (Spatial Ability, Mental Speed, Motor Speed, and Verbal Ability) also have significant influences on their respective indicators, though the strength of these relationships varies.

 12. Click the red triangle next to Structural Equation Model: Model 1 and select Assess Measurement Model.

-The Indicator Reliability report indicates that the General Cognitive Ability latent variable consistently explains a large portion of the variance in most of the cognitive ability tests., This suggestsing that it is a key factor that influencesing performance across different domains.
-Similarly, the unique latent variables like Mental Speed, Motor Speed, and Spatial Ability show varying levels of reliability, with some manifest variables (like such as Motor Speed Dotting and Verbal Completion) being better explained than others.
-Finally, low indicator reliability values suggest that certain latent factors may not be strong predictors for some manifest variables., This mightpossibly indicateing measurement issues or a lack of fit in those areas of the model.
+The Indicator Reliability report shows reliability estimates for each indicator.
+These values are also represented in the bar chart and indicate that the General Cognitive Ability latent variable consistently explains a large portion of the variance in most of the cognitive ability tests.
+This suggests that it is a key factor that influences performance across different domains.
+Scores on the motor speed tasks are the only exception, which suggests that these tasks are not represented by the general factor.
+The specific latent variables Mental Speed, Motor Speed, Verbal Ability, and Spatial Ability show varying levels of indicator reliability, with some manifest variables (such as Motor Speed Dotting and Verbal Completion) that are better explained than others.
+Finally, low indicator reliability values for specific latent variables, such as those for the indicators of Mental Speed, suggest that some tasks are better indicators of general ability than their specific factors, such as Visual Perception I and Grey’s Test.
+Tasks like Motor Speed Tapping that have low reliability for the general and corresponding specific factor indicate potential measurement issues.

 Want more information?
 Have questions?
 Get answers in the JMP User Community (community.jmp.com).